lingduoduo/CheatSheet/notes.md

 3/8/2021
 Life is like a camera.
 Just focus on what is important, capture the good times, develop from the negatives.
 If things don't work out, take another shot!

+3/10/2021
+Leave from yesterday.
+Live for today.
+Hope for tomorrow.